wwivbbs/docs/docs/install/win.md

 ** Windows Versions **

-The project officially supports Windows 8.1 or
-Windows Server 2012 or later.
-(NT 6.3)
+The windows version of WWIV is developed and tested on Windows 10, however should also run on Windows 8.1 or Windows Server 2012R2 (NT 6.3) or later.

 ** 32bit x86 Windows **

 Although WWIV BBS will start and run on 64-bit (x64), none of the 16-bit DOS programs and utilities you use with WWIV will work on 64-bit windows.
-For the best experience, we recommend you use a 32bit x86 version of Windows.
+For the best experience, you may want to use a 32bit x86 version of Windows.

 **Windows Updates**

 You should have ALL high priority updates on your Windows machine.
-This might mean running Windows Update several times.
+This may mean running Windows Update several times.

 ## Installation